 If you want to open a Roth IRA and make too much money to do so, don’t fret.
-While high-income individuals are shut out from contributing directly to a Roth IRA.
-But even if your income is more than the maximum allowed, there is a way to gain entry to this popular retirement savings vehicle by employing a strategy called a “backdoor” Roth.
+While high-income individuals are shut out from contributing directly to a Roth IRA, they can still gain entry to this popular retirement savings vehicle by employing a strategy called a “backdoor” Roth IRA.

 A Roth IRA is similar to a traditional individual retirement account, but you fund it with money that’s already been taxed — meaning there’s no upfront tax break as there is with the traditional IRA.
-In 2020, you can contribute up to $6,000 each year, or $7,000 if you are 50 or older, in an IRA account.
+In 2020, you can contribute up to $6,000 each year to your IRA, or $7,000 if you are 50 or older.

-The hitch: To qualify for a full Roth contribution, you cannot make more than $193,000 if married and filing jointly (those with incomes of up to $203,000 can make a reduced contribution.
-If you’re single, you’ll need to make less than $124,000 to make a full contribution, while those making up to $137,000 can make a partial contribution).
+The hitch: To qualify for a full Roth contribution in 2020, you cannot make more than $196,000 if married and filing jointly, while those with incomes of up to $206,000 can make a reduced contribution.
+If you’re single, you’ll need to make less than $124,000 to make a full contribution, while those making up to $139,000 can make a partial contribution.

-This limit puts high-earners on the backburner when it comes to reaping the tax advantages of these retirement accounts.
+This limit disadvantages high-earners when it comes to reaping the tax benefits of these retirement accounts.
 The solution to this dilemma is the backdoor IRA.

-While income caps keep some individuals from contributing to a Roth, there are zero income restrictions on converting from a traditional IRA to a Roth IRA.
-That means high-income investors can make regular IRA contributions and then convert them to a Roth.
+While income caps keep some individuals from contributing to a Roth, there are zero income restrictions on converting a traditional IRA to a Roth IRA.
+That means high-income investors can make nondeductible IRA contributions and then convert them to a Roth.
+A nondeductible contribution is one to a traditional IRA that does not come from pre-tax income.

-Converting to a Roth isn’t without penalty: You must pay taxes on any funds in other traditional IRA accounts you have that aren’t converted, according to the Internal Revenue Service (IRS)’s pro rata rule.
-You must figure the ratio of IRA funds that have never been taxed (in other words, deductible IRA contributions and earnings) to the total assets in all of your IRAs.
+To do so, you must figure the ratio of IRA funds that have never been taxed (in other words, deductible IRA contributions and earnings) to the total assets in all of your IRAs.
 That portion of any rollover amount becomes subject to tax at your ordinary tax rate.

 If this situation applies to you, don’t despair.
-You can work around the pro rata rule too — with a reverse rollover.
+You can work around the pro rata rule, too — with a reverse rollover.

 If your employer’s 401(k) plan allows you to roll IRA money into it, you can move your deductible IRA contributions and pre-tax earnings into the 401(k).
 This is a good move if your employer’s plan offers solid, low-cost investment options.

-Then you can convert any remaining, non-deductible contributions you have made to your traditional IRA into a Roth IRA.
-In this case, you’d owe no taxes on the conversion and would secure a tax-free stream of income in retirement when you begin making withdrawals.
+Then you can convert any remaining non-deductible contributions you‘ve made to a traditional IRA into a Roth IRA.
+In this case, you’d owe no taxes on the conversion and would be able to take advantage of the Roth IRA’s benefits.

-Andrew Westlin, CFP, a financial planner at Betterment, says this can be a great strategy — but it’s only effective if the plan’s sponsor allows rollovers and if the individual has been keeping tabs on their investments.
+Andrew Westlin, CFP, a financial planner at Betterment, says this can be a great strategy — but it’s only effective if the plan’s sponsor allows rollovers and if the individual has been keeping tabs on their tax basis for any accounts.

 “You, as the investor, need to know how much non-deductible basis you have in your IRAs so we can accurately determine how much can be converted and how much needs to be rolled in,” Westlin says.